Hodge-Tate decomposition for non-smooth spaces: Pro- etale topology and -topology

-\end{proposition} \begin{proof} We first recall that for any quasi-compact analytic adic space $Y$ over $K$, there exists a pro-\'etale covering of $Y$ by perfectoid spaces (\cite{Sch17}, 15.3).
-In particular, the pro-\'etale site $X_\PE$ admits a basis given by affinoid perfectoid spaces that map to $X$.
+By inverting $p$, the similar results hold for $\lambda_*\wh\calO_v$ and $R^i\lambda_*\wh\calO_v$.
+In particular, the pro-\'etale cohomology of $\wh\calO_X$ satisfies the $v$-hyperdescent. \end{proposition} Here we follow the convention of the almost mathematics as in \cite[Section 3]{Sch17}. \begin{proof} We first recall that for any quasi-compact analytic adic space $Y$ over $K$, there exists a pro-\'etale covering of $Y$ by perfectoid spaces (\cite[Lemma 15.3]{Sch17}).
+In particular, the pro-\'etale site $X_\PE$ admits a basis given by affinoid perfectoid spaces that are pro-\'etale over $X$.
 So it suffices to check the above isomorphism and vanishing condition for $Y\in X_\PE$ that are affinoid perfectoid.